AdityaParanjape/Gaussian_Splatting/README.md

 # Usage
 Prepare Images: Place your images in a folder (e.g., input_images).

-Run:
-python gaussian_splatting.py
+To open the notebook run:

+jupyter notebook

+Open the file gaussian_splatting.ipynb in the Jupyter Notebook interface.

+Run the Notebook:
+Execute all cells in order.

 Outputs:
 Splatted Point Cloud: Saved as .ply file in the output directory.

-Visualizations: Displayed and saved as .png files.
+Visualizations: Displayed inline and saved as .png files in the output directory.

 # Implementation Details
 Key Components